 - Common sore throat symptoms include pain that worsens when swallowing, swollen glands in the neck or jaw, swollen, red tonsils and white patches on the tonsils.
 The good news is there are several sore throat remedies available.

 - Conventional sore throat remedies generally include antibiotics, like penicillin, and over-the-counter pain relievers.

 - There are supplements, foods and essential oils that work as natural sore throat remedies.
-Some include Echinacea, bone broth, probiotics and lemon essential oil.
+Some of those sore throat remedies include Echinacea, bone broth, probiotics and lemon essential oil.